yapyunqi/MUSA611-CPLN692-week-10/lab/lab1/README.md

 the screens exactly.

 Below are four frontend frameworks to choose from.
 Pick whichever looks best to you.
+I suggest Bootstrap.
+It has the best documentation, fantastic examples, and wide adoption Additionally, I've used Bootstrap's naming conventions to describe the elements you should incorporate in your lab

 - [Bootstrap](http://getbootstrap.com)
 - [Material Design Lite](https://getmdl.io/)